-Kenya Tanzania and Uganda Safari that takes you to the best of East Africa National Parks and reserves.
+This safari takes you to 3 gorgeous countries: Kenya, Tanzania and Uganda.
+You will be taken to the best of East Africa National Parks and reserves.
 We shall visit Amboseli National Park, that offers the greatest views of Mt.
 Kilimanjaro, the Rift Valley Lakes i.e L. Nakuru, Maasai Mara, where the wildebeest migration takes, places, Serengeti National Park, Ngorongoro Crater, Bwindi Forest and Gorilla Trekking Safari.

 |High Season||Mid Season||Low Season|

 |2 people||US$ 6950||US$ 6550||US$ 5950|